vegaprotocol/ethdenver2022/README.md

 * **Technicality and coding style**
 * **Completeness and delivery of features given in the brief**

 Note: Each bounty brief also contains a list of more detailed pointers to help guide you towards the ideal solution we're looking for - look out for 'Bounty Criteria' at the bottom of each brief.
+All prizes are mirrored 50/50 between in-person and virtual hackathons (as shown).

 ### Happy Buidling!